 Have you taken part in any international opportunities whilst at Chelsea?

-One of the great things about UAL is how diverse it is, while I did not participate in an Erasmus or Student Exchange scheme, I met many exchange students visiting Chelsea.
-Seeing how different nations create work is very inspiring and educational.
+One of the great things about UAL is how diverse it, seeing how different nations create work is very inspiring and educational.

 What have you enjoyed the most about studying and living in London?